fedi-e2ee/public-key-directory-specification/Specification.md

 If `encrypted-message` was provided by the HTTP request, after verifying the HTTP Signature, decode this value from encoded with unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5) then attempt to decrypt it.
-Ensure the AAD parameter is set to the value of the `!pkd-context` field.
+Ensure the AAD parameter is set to the Server Encapsulation Key Identifier.

 Decryption failures count as rejections and incur a [rate-limiting penalty](#rate-limiting-bad-requests).

 The result of a successful decryption **MUST** be a string that corresponds to a JSON-encoded Protocol Message.
 This JSON blob **MAY** have additional whitespace appended to it.

 ### HPKE Rules for Encrypted Protocol Messages

 #### HPKE Configuration